Jerky Pet Treats

 If your pet has experienced signs of illness, please report it to FDA.
 Once a consumer has filed a report with their local FDA Consumer Complaint Coordinator, or electronically through our safety reporting portal, FDA will determine whether there is a need to conduct a follow-up phone call or obtain a sample of the jerky pet treat product in question.
 While FDA does not necessarily respond to every individual complaint submitted, each report becomes part of the body of knowledge that helps to inform FDA on the situation or incident.

 The “Dear Veterinarian” letter to veterinary professionals explains how they can provide valuable assistance to the agency’s investigation, requests that veterinarians report to FDA any cases of jerky pet treat-related illness that come to their attention and, when requested, that they also provide samples for diagnostic testing by the Veterinary Laboratory Investigation and Response Network (Vet-LIRN), a network of veterinary laboratories affiliated with FDA.

-FDA Releases Progress Report on Jerky Pet Treat Investigation
+FDA Provides Latest Information on Jerky Pet Treat Investigation

 FDA Voice: Help Us Find Out Why Jerky Treats Are Making Pets Sick

 FDA Voice: Is It Something My Pet Ate?

 - November 18, 2011